getify/Functional-Light-JS/ch4.md

 ## Revisiting Points

-Now that we've covered composition -- a trick that will be immensely helpful in many areas of FP -- in detail in this chapter, let's revisit point-free style from Chapter 3 with a scenario that's a fair bit more complex to refactor:
+Now that we've covered composition -- a trick that will be immensely helpful in many areas of FP, let's revisit point-free style from "No Points" in Chapter 3 with a scenario that's a fair bit more complex to refactor:

 ```js
 // given: ajax( url, data, cb )